sheisc/COMP9024/Graphs/FordFulkersonMF/README.md

 The algorithm was developed by L.R.
 Ford Jr. and D.R.
 Fulkerson in 1956.

-The core idea is to repeatedly find paths (e.g., using [depth first search](../DepthFirstSearch/README.md)) from the source to the sink in the graph.
+The core idea is to repeatedly find paths (e.g., Source -> Node1 -> Node3 -> Node4 -> Sink, found by [depth first search](../DepthFirstSearch/README.md)) from the source to the sink in the graph.

-To maximize the flow in a flow network, reversed edges (the red edges in the following diagrams) are introduced.
+To maximize the flow in a flow network, reversed edges (e.g. Node1 -> Source, the red edges in the following diagrams) are introduced.

 Reversed edges allow for the possibility of "undoing" or "reversing" flow in future iterations.